 Our Top 20 Netflix Picks for Broadway Fans

 Check out our guide to 20 theatrical highlights on the popular streaming service...

 Thank goodness for Netflix!
-As many of us Broadway aficionados are battening down the hatches and diving head first into the not-so-wonderful world of self-isolation, the number of Netflix viewers must surely be skyrocketing (and defying gravity) right about now.
-So, in an attempt to combat the corona-blues, we thought we'd guide you through the extensive catelogue on offer to stream at home with our 'Top 20 Netflix Picks for Broadway Fans' that should keep us all going a little while longer during this forced shutdown of our beloved theater district.
+As many of us Broadway aficionados are battening down the hatches and diving head first into the not-so-wonderful world of self-isolation, the number of Netflix viewers is defying gravity) right about now.
+In an attempt to combat the corona-blues, we thought we'd guide you through the extensive catalogue on offer to stream at home with our 'Top 20 Netflix Picks for Broadway Fans' to watch during this Broadway shutdown.

 A theatrical mix of movie and television musicals, fascinating documentaries and productions recorded live on Broadway itself, here are our top 20 recommendations (in alphabetical order) for you:

 Christopher Demos-Brown's crushing drama American Son played the Booth Theatre on Broadway from October 2018 through January 2019, starring multiple Golden Globe & Emmy Award nominee Kerry Washington as a distraught mother who reports her teenage son missing at a Florida police station.
 Her co-stars, Broadway favorites Steven Pasquale, Jeremy Jordan and Eugene Lee, have all reprised their respective roles for the Netflix presentation which utilises the identical scenic design by Derek McLane with additional cinematic extras.
 If you didn't get to see this topical thriller, directed by Tony Award winner Kenny Leon, that explores issues of race, class and police brutality in the United States, then what are you waiting for?
 And if you did, then why not relive the intensity on the small screen?